La-Roque-Saint-Christophe, Dordogne visitors guide

-There is an extensive series of caves that have been carved out of the soft limestone cliff, initially by the action of the river then with further excavations by prehistoric man.
+La Roque-Saint-Christophe is an extensive series of caves that have been carved out of a soft limestone cliff, initially by the action of the river then with further excavations by prehistoric man.

 The cliff is almost a kilometre in length and 80 metres high and contained an entire prehistoric village above the river itself.
 It was approximately 55,000 years ago that man first started to inhabit these natural caves.